 - Use ▲ or ▼ to choose a data display window desired.
 A dashed-line rectangle circumscribes your selection. - Use ◄ or ► to choose item to display.
-See the below for a description of the displays.
+See the next page for a description of the displays.

-Items displayable in (1) - (3): depth, position, course, range and bearing, trip distance, odometer, water temperature, heading, air pressure, time-to-go to destination waypoint, XTE, speed, wind speed and direction, destination waypoint data, compass Items displayable in (4) - (9): depth, position, speed, course, range and bearing, trip distance, odometer, water temperature, heading, air pressure, time-to-go to destination waypoint, XTE, wind speed, wind direction
+Items displayable in (1) - (3): depth, position, course, range and bearing, trip distance, odometer, water temperature, heading, air pressure, time-to-go to destination waypoint, XTE\, speed\, wind speed and direction\, destination waypoint data\, compass\ Items displayable in (4) - (9): depth, position, course, range and bearing, trip distance, odometer, water temperature, heading, air pressure, time-to-go to destination waypoint, XTE\, wind speed and direction

-= Graphic display
+\ = Graphic display